Red Hen Publications

 • • • •

 So, my original exercise in recalculation (i.e., the Marauder cohort with a birth year of ’58) went: Bellatrix, born in the Autumn of ’51 would be one of the older 7th years at the time the Marauders were Firsties.
 Andromeda, anything up to a year and a half younger (no more than that.
-Her daughter still had to have been born before the end of August ’73) is a either a 6th or a 5th year and depending on when her birthday is.
-Narcissa is a 4th or a 3rd year.
+Her daughter still had to have been born before the end of August ’73) is a either a 6th or a 5th year and depending on when her birthday is, Narcissa is a 4th or a 3rd year.
 I suspect she was more probably 4th year, otherwise she would still have been at Hogwarts when the Pensieve junket we witnessed took place, and I don’t really think she was.
 Under these new calculations Lucius Malfoy is a 5th year when Snape started Hogwarts, and remained accessible until the end of Snape’s 3rd year.
 (With the 1960 birth date he is rendered a 7th year, like Bellatrix.)

 There were now 5 years between the Marauder cohort’s finishing at Hogwarts and Voldemort’s first fall.
 Frankly, I thought this worked even better than my earlier calculations based on the 1959 birthdates.
 It gives everybody ample time to defy Voldemort 3 times and get into position for any developments both before and after the Prophecy was made and turned loose to do its damage.
 Even if you opt for the reading that the Prophecy took place at the date of Harry and Neville’s conception, around Halloween 1979.
-Which I now do, although this is a minority reading and was never proved either incorrect, or otherwise.
+Which I now do, although this seems to be a minority reading and was never proved either incorrect, or otherwise.

 Under these calculations, Snape was 23 when he took up his teaching career, and 37 at the end of GoF, rather than the 35 or 36 that Rowling claimed.
 (So big deal.)
 Sirius was 23 when he was sent to Azkaban.
 James’s parents (if they were Dorea and Charlus Potter) lived until the year after he had finished Hogwarts and he was orphaned by about the age of 19.
 James and Lily were no less tragically young to be murdered at the age of barely 23 than they would have been at barely 22.
 I could not see any glitches introduced to the continuum by moving the Marauder cohort’s birth dates forward the additional year.